GeneralEmbeddedCLibraries/boot/README.md

 ## **Dependencies**

 ### **1. Flash memory map**
-Bootloader expect predefined application binary code as shown in picture:
+Bootloader expect predefined application binary code as shown in picture.
+Size of bootloader and application are subject to change to suit SW requirements and are used only for presentation purposes.

 ![](doc/pic/Flash_MemoryMap.png)